Types of Light

 IPL is not suitable for all treatments.
 For example, the removal of tattoos needs very short pulse duration to shatter the tattoo pigments, and this can only be delivered with a Q-switch laser.

 Intense Pulsed Light, releases light in one or more short bursts.
 This is beneficial for treatments of hair removal, vessels and certain pigment because the technology selectively heats and destroys these chromophores to provide a flawless, airbrushed appearance.

 IPL can, therefore, be more versatile than some lasers, and with medical-grade IPL, you can perform a wide range of treatments to achieve fantastic results which are comparable to a high specification laser.
 Both methods can effectively target selected chromophores (such as melanin and haemoglobin) and, in combination, laser and

 medical grade IPL can be used to obtain even better results.

-Medical Grade IPL technology is perfect for non-medics because the safety profile is extremely high.
-Our data shows that there is less than 1% instance of adverse reactions, and there is no risk of causing infection.
-However, the results that can be achieved are comparable to much more aggressive and higher risk treatments, which is great for salons and clinics.
+Medical grade IPL technology is suitable for use even by non-medics as the safety profile is extremely high.
+Our data shows that there is less than one percent instance of adverse reactions, and if reactions occur, the vast majority are mild and short-lasting, unlike those that can be encountered with other aesthetic treatments.”

 For more information please contact us on 01477 536 977 or email email@example.com.